 At international level the Umpire Appointments Panel (UAP) are allocated to international matches to provide coaching support and feedback to the umpires helping to identify areas for improvement.

-The INF ITP/ITP Cadets are:
+The World Netball ITP/ITP Cadets are:

 Marielouw Van der Merwe